mazaclub/docker-coin-daemons/README.md

 Dockerhub build
  - starts with mazaclub/coind-base
  - installs required deps via apt
- - pulls GroestlCoin from official GroestlCoin github source,
+ - pulls groestlcoin from official groestlcoin github source,
  - compiles, installs & cleans src.
- - adds supporting GroestlCoin.conf and startup script to start GroestlCoind
+ - adds supporting groestlcoin.conf and startup script to start groestlcoind

 To use, simply run the included script, or provide a similar docker run statement

-The container will start /sbin/my_init which will start GroestlCoind
+The container will start /sbin/my_init which will start groestlcoind

 This image is suited for further use by blockexplorer or other server applications